camba1/gotemp/README.md

 # goTemp

-goTemp is an introduction to Golang microservices using go-micro.
+goTemp is a full stack Golang microservices sample application built using go-micro.

 In it current incarnation (this is wip), this mono-repo uses the following stack as backend: